-Apfel received his bachelor’s degree from the University of Massachusetts, Amherst, 1970; a master’s degree in rehabilitation, Northeastern University, Boston, 1973; and a master’s degree in public affairs from the LBJ School of Public Affairs, University of Texas, 1978.
-In 2016, he successfully completed Harvard University’s executive training on The Art and Practice of Leadership Development.
+Apfel received his bachelor’s degree from the University of Massachusetts, Amherst, 1970; a master’s degree in education, Northeastern University, Boston, 1973; and a master’s degree in public affairs from the LBJ School of Public Affairs, University of Texas, 1978.
+In 2016, he completed Harvard University’s executive training program on The Art and Practice of Leadership Development.

-He is happily married to Caroline Hadley and they have two sons, Derek and Dana and two grandkids.
+He is happily married to Caroline Hadley and they have two married sons, Derek and Dana and two grandkids.

 - Public management and leadership, retirement policy, healthcare policy